AyeshaIrshad1337/NLP/README.md

 There are many other stemming available with NLTK , such as SnowballStemmer adn ARLSTem **You will find Stemming code in Stemming.ipynb file**
 ## Lemmatization ( Day 16)
+Lemmatization is  a process of extracing the root word by considering the various words in vocabulary that convery a similar meaning, Lemmatization involves morphological analysis of words that remove inflectional endings only to return a base word called lemma